ECS-CS/html/Q4-CapstoneProject-W01D01.md

 ## FIN

 Our CSS stylesheet should look like this.
-All of this code, should be in the **CSS** section in CodePen.
+All of this code, should be in the **CSS section in CodePen**.

 ```css
 div {